-Yes, you can bet on sports in Indiana.
+Yes, you can indeed bet on sports in Indiana.

-As long as you meet the minimum age requirement of 21 years, you have two options: you can either visit a land-based casino or racetrack that houses a sportsbook or sign up for a mobile sportsbook app.
-As long as you’re within state lines, you can sign up and play at an Indiana sportsbook, whether you’re a resident or a visitor, you're eligible to register and engage with an Indiana sportsbook.
+As long as you meet the minimum age requirement of 21 years, you have two options: you can either visit a land-based casino or racetrack equipped with a sportsbook, or you can sign up for a mobile sportsbook app.
+As long as you remain within state boundaries, whether you're a resident or a visitor, you're eligible to register and engage with an Indiana sportsbook.

 Indiana Sportsbooks and Casinos

-There are 13 riverboats, land-based, and tribal gambling venues in the state of Indiana with permission to offer legal sports betting.
-Many of these venues partner with big online sportsbook brands to offer their products at their casinos.
+In the state of Indiana, there are 13 riverboats, land-based, and tribal gambling venues with permission to offer legal sports betting.
+Moreover, many of these venues partner with prominent online sportsbook brands, allowing them to provide their products within the casinos.

-The first sportsbooks to open their doors were the Ameristar Casino Resort, Hollywood Casino Lawrenceburg, Indiana Grand Racing & Casino, Winner’s Circle Indianapolis, and Horseshoe Hammond Casino.
+Among the first sportsbooks to open their doors in Indiana were the Ameristar Casino Resort, Hollywood Casino Lawrenceburg, Indiana Grand Racing & Casino, Winner’s Circle Indianapolis, and Horseshoe Hammond Casino.

 - Ameristar Casino Resort East Chicago is partnered with DraftKings Sportsbook, and located in the casino pavilion, near the sports bar.
 They offer all professional and collegiate sports on five sports betting terminals and 12 sports betting kiosks.

 - Belterra Casino Resort is partnered with FanDuel Sportsbook and is located in Florence, Indiana.
 Their FanDuel sportsbook offering includes five betting windows, ten self-service kiosks, big-screen televisions, and a video wall for viewing the games or matches.
 You are able to bet on all professional and collegiate sports.